 Even if you don't experience any visible symptoms, general discomfort while eating and swallowing can be a sign of oral thrush.
 It's also a symptom of oral thrush in babies – they might refuse to feed and drool more than usual.

 If you have a weakened immune system, you might also experience lesions that spread down to your oesophagus.
 This can result in pain when swallowing and the feeling of having food caught in your throat.
 If you have these symptoms of thrush, it's important not to ignore them, and to seek medical advice as soon as you can.

 What causes oral thrush?

-This condition develops when your immune system doesn't succeed in keeping a healthy balance of Candida fungus in your mouth.
-When not stopped by your immune system, the Candida fungus increases and causes an infection.
+This condition develops when your immune system is unable to maintain a healthy balance between Candida fungus and other microbes in your mouth.
+When not stopped by your immune system, the Candida fungus grows unchecked and causes an infection.

 Oral thrush in babies and toddlers is quite common for this reason; they don't yet have a fully developed immune system.

 There are several factors besides weakened immune systems that can increase your risk of having this condition.
 Take a look at some other oral thrush causes: